 As with all content on Greater Boston Urology's blog, the following information is educational in nature, not medical advice.
 Always talk to your physician about your specific health care questions and conditions.

-[Editor's note: This article was reviewed and updated with additional links on January 17, 2022.]
+[Editor's note: This article was reviewed and updated on September 6, 2022.]

-Discuss the different types of urinary incontinence you treat.
+Discuss the different types of urinary incontinence that pelvic floor PT can treat.

 Let's talk about stress urinary incontinence first.
 What is it, how does it present itself, and how is it different for women and men?